bp/ResSimpy/docs/CONTRIBUTING.rst

 style makes it much easier for other developers to read and understand your code.

-See `Static analysis`_ for how to check your code for conformance to PEP8 style.
+See :ref:`Running Other Checks on your local machine` for how to check your code for conformance to PEP8 style.

 Tests
 -----